bobriat/django-react/README.md

 ```

 The default home.html in templates is over ridden by React Js.
-Any changes made to `assets/js/app.jsx` show in browser.
+Any changes made to `assets/js/app.jsx` shows in browser.